-The present study gives an insight into a protective effect of the system with an increased production of proline and decreased protease activity, free amino acids and at the same time a higher protein content during later stages of germination for a particular concentration may be due to the synthesis of novel proteins as a defense mechanism indicating the dual role of metalaxyl.
-Further work is in progress in investigating the role of increased protein content in maize during germination in treated.
-This may throw light on understanding the signaling molecules its mechanism and regulation.
+The present study gives an insight into a protective effect of the system with an increased production of proline and decreased protease activity, and free amino acids.
+At the same time, increased protein content was observed during the later stages of germination for a particular concentration of metalaxyl.
+This may be due to the synthesis of novel proteins involved in the defense mechanism and regulation process.
+This indicates the dual role of metalaxyl.
+Further work is in progress in understanding the structural and functional aspects of these proteins.